darrenjw/scala-glm/README.md

 ### Building from source

 If building from source, running `sbt console` from this directory should give a Scala REPL with a dependence on the library.
-Running `sbt test` will run all tests (but note that an [**R**](https://www.r-project.org/) installation is required for many of the tests).
+Running `sbt test` will run all tests (but note that an [**R**](https://www.r-project.org/) installation is required for many of the tests, which cross-check results against **R**).
 Running `sbt doc` will generate ScalaDoc API documentation.

 ## Documentation